Projekt-Inzynierski-AK-AS-FD/Projekt-Inzynierski/SECURITY.md

 ## Supported Versions

-We are using Visual Studio 2019
+We are using Visual Studio 2019 and Visual Studio 2022

 | Version | Supported          |
 | ------- | ------------------ |